-The Bridgend ESAG have been closely monitoring the situation surrounding COVID-19 alert levels and Welsh Government.
-As a group, we will support and encourage events to take place once they can be held safely, in line with Welsh Government guidance.
-However, we are unable to offer any assurances as to the exact timeframe for this.
-More information can be found regarding the latest position statement on events.
+The Bridgend ESAG have continued to closely monitor the situation surrounding COVID-19 and Welsh Government guidance.
+As a group, we will support and encourage events to take place where they can be held safely, in line with Welsh Government guidance.
+The latest guidance for employers, businesses and organisations is available here https://gov.wales/alert-level-0-guidance-employers-businesses-and-organisations and the potential reasonable measures action card for events is available here https://gov.wales/sites/default/files/pdf-versions/2021/8/5/1628862327/events-potential-reasonable-measures-action-card-coronavirus.pdf.
+It provides advice on measures that are likely to be reasonable to take to minimise the risk of coronavirus at events. .

 Event organisers are encouraged to engage early with the ESAG process and before incurring costs or promoting events.
 This is so discussion can be enabled and safety measures can be assessed.
 ESAG meetings are held on the third Wednesday of each month.
 Event plans should be supplied at least 10 working days prior to a meeting if they are to be included on the agenda for discussion.

 The event planners guide is the first port of call for event organisers to get the information they need about all aspects of event planning.
 It is made up of a 21-page guide and a checklist which can be downloaded.

 - Submit completed event notification form to firstname.lastname@example.org

 - An E-mail from ESAG acknowledging receipt of form.

 - Form passed to relevant BCBC landholding department (e.g. Property, Parks, Coastal Defence, Town Centre, Highways, Harbour).

 - Once the relevant department (s) have granted permission, that department will advise what they require in terms of an Event Plan, Risk Assessments, Event Checklist.